Consumer Reports has no financial relationship with advertisers on this site.

 The downside?
 Because you buy Treasuries at a discount, selling a bill before it’s due means you won’t get all the yield you expected.
 “There’s more liquidity than with CDs but some potential loss,” Bronnenkant explains.

-Certificates of deposit with terms of six months or more now yield around 2 percent.
-For one-year CDs, you can find APYs around 2.6 percent.
+Certificates of deposit with terms of six months or more are easy to find with yields at 2 percent or higher.
+For one-year CDs, you can find APYs at 2.65 percent.
 These time-based accounts, available through banks and credit unions, are federally insured up to $250,000.

 Typically, you don’t get the guaranteed interest if you withdraw the funds before the end of the CD period.
 Some new CD designs let you withdraw your money without a penalty, but you’ll get less in accrued interest.